Alternative names for thyroxine

 What is thyroxine?

 Thyroxine is the main hormone secreted into the bloodstream by the thyroid gland.
-It is inactive and most of it is converted to an active form called triiodothyronine by organs such as the liver and kidneys.
+It is the inactive form and most of it is converted to an active form called triiodothyronine by organs such as the liver and kidneys.
 Thyroid hormones play vital roles in regulating the body’s metabolic rate, heart and digestive functions, muscle control, brain development and maintenance of bones.